Hyungbo/typistclocktimer/README.md

 When this program runs, you can imagine you hire a human typist and ask him/her to continuously update the current time in your favorite text editor such as MS-Word, MS-PowerPoint and so on.
 Probably, this is the most expensive clock because you hire a human operator 24/7 :-)

 ## What is it?
 How it works?
 No installation is needed.
-Just download and run the executable.
-Put your cursor in any your favorite text editor.
+Just download the exe file and run the executable.
 And follow the instruction below.

 ## Requirements
 Windows Operating System (tested in Windows 10)